What are Different Types of Group Discussion?

 Senior Executive Content

-Group discussions can factual, where participants discuss babe categorized into 4 types: Factual, Opinion-Based, Case-Studies and Abstract.
-Factual is based on verified information; opinion-based, which revolves around personal viewpoints; case study, where a specific case is analyzed in detail; and abstract, which involves discussing topics with a broader scope and open-ended interpretations.
-These categories help in structuring the discussion and guiding the flow of ideas effectively.
+Group discussions can be mainly categorized into 4 types: Factual, Opinion-Based, Case-Studies and Abstract.
+Factual is based on verified information; opinion-based revolves around personal viewpoints; case study, where a specific case is analyzed in detail; and abstract, which involves discussing topics with a broader scope and open-ended interpretations.
+Let's know about each group discussion type with their examples and strategies.

 2023_04_Copy-of-Copy-of-Feature-Image-Templates-5.jpg